AI Governance

 What is the GPAI Code of Practice and is it mandatory?

 The Code of Practice, published July 10, 2025, is a voluntary compliance framework covering transparency, copyright, and safety obligations [EU AI Office, GPAI Code of Practice, July 2025].
-Twenty-six providers signed by August 2025.
-While not legally binding, the Commission endorsed it as an adequate tool for demonstrating compliance, and signatories receive a supervised grace period through August 2026.
+While not legally binding, the Commission endorsed it as an adequate tool for demonstrating compliance, and signatories receive a supervised ramp-up period through August 2026.

 What do downstream deployers need from GPAI providers?